The Deposition (Michelangelo): Composition

 A fourth possibility about what is going on in this sculpture is that this is a combination of all three scenes crammed into one.
-The notion of combining multiple scenes together had become popular in paintings.
-On one canvas, artists could cram three or four different scenes in order to give a narrative being read from either left to right, top to bottom, and even from one side to another in a zig-zag form.
+The notion of combining multiple scenes had become popular in paintings.
+On one canvas, artists could cram three or four different scenes to give a narrative being read from either left to right, top to bottom, and even from one side to another in a zig-zag form.
 Though popular in paintings, this technique had not quite made its way into sculpture.
 Since Michelangelo stated that work was begun to keep him entertained in his final years, he could have been experimenting with this technique.
-Scholars believe that if the work is circumnavigated from the viewer's right to the viewer's left, that it does narrate the three step process of Christ's deposition, the Pietà, and the entombment.
+Scholars believe that if the work is circumnavigated from the viewer's right to the viewer's left, it does narrate the three-step process of Christ's deposition, the Pietà, and the entombment.
 On the far right side, one can make out a deposition.
 Seeing just the Virgin, Christ, and the hooded figure, the viewer can make out Christ's descent from the cross.
-If this is the case, then hooded figure would then represent both Nicodemus and Joseph of Arimathea simultaneously.
+If this is the case, then the hooded figure would represent both Nicodemus and Joseph of Arimathea simultaneously.
 From the front central view, the Virgin's suffering comes into play.
 The Nicodemus figure is made out to appear as though he is handing Christ off to her, gently placing him in her lap.
 Finally, from the far left, the Magdalene accompanies the Virgin as she hands off her son to Joseph of Arimathea for him to place in the tomb.

 It is unclear which of these possibilities is actually true, but due to the conventions and traditions surrounding this sculpture, art historians and other scholars stand by that this is a Pietà and the hooded figure is Nicodemus.